Wonder Woman 1984: Filming

-Principal photography began on June 13, 2018, under the working title Magic Hour.
-Filming took place at Warner Bros.
-Studios, Leavesden in England, and at a number of locations around the District of Columbia and Northern Virginia in the United States, including the Landmark Mall in Alexandria, Virginia and Georgetown during June and July 2018, with scenes shot in Alexandria from June 18 through July 14.
-Filming occurred outside the U.S. Capitol in Washington, D.C., during mid-June.
-Other filming locations around D.C. included the Penn Quarter neighborhood, McPherson Square, the DAR Constitution Hall near the White House, the Hirshhorn Museum and Sculpture Garden (Smithsonian) and the Lincoln Memorial.
-By July, production in the United States was completed and moved to England.
-In August, filming on location took place in several places around London, including St. Andrew's Place, Regent's Park and the Royal College of Physicians.
-Between September and October 2018, production also took place at Almería, in Andalusia, southern Spain, as well as Fuerteventura and Tenerife in the Canary Islands.
-From September 5 to September the 11th, filming occurred at the Alcazaba of Almería fortified complex and the Wall of Jayran in Almería.
-Production moved to Fuerteventura from September 13 through September 26, with the Corralejo Dunes National Park, Parque Holandés, El Jablito, La Oliva and the Jandía Natural Park as filming locations.
-Filming in Tenerife began during the last week of September, lasting two weeks at various different locations on the island.
+Principal photography ran from June 13, 2018, until December 22, 2018.

+Under the working title Magic Hour, it started at locations around the District of Columbia and Northern Virginia in the United States.
+Locations included the Landmark Mall in Alexandria, Virginia, and Georgetown.
+Scenes were shot in Alexandria from June 18 through July 14.
+Filming occurred outside the U.S. Capitol in Washington, D.C., in mid-June.
+Other filming locations around D.C. included the Penn Quarter neighborhood, McPherson Square, the DAR Constitution Hall near the White House, the Hirshhorn Museum and Sculpture Garden (Smithsonian), and the Lincoln Memorial.
+By July, production in the United States was completed.

+In August, filming moved to England.
+Locations included Warner Bros.
+Studios, Leavesden and several places around London, including St. Andrew's Place, Regent's Park and the Royal College of Physicians.
+In September and October 2018, production took place at Almería, in Andalusia, southern Spain, and Fuerteventura and Tenerife in the Canary Islands.
+From September 5 to 11, filming occurred at the Alcazaba of Almería fortified complex and the Wall of Jayran in Almería.
+Production moved to Fuerteventura for September 13 to 26, at the Corralejo Dunes National Park, Parque Holandés, El Jablito, La Oliva and the Jandía Natural Park.
+Filming in Tenerife began during the last week of September, lasting two weeks at various locations on the island.

-Production went back to England in October, with shooting on location taking place at the Imperial War Museum in Duxford, Hyde Park and the Savoy Hotel in Central London and Torrington Square, adjacent to Birkbeck, University of London.
+Production went back to England in October, with shooting at the Imperial War Museum in Duxford, Hyde Park, and the Savoy Hotel in Central London and Torrington Square, next to Birkbeck, University of London.
 By mid-November 2018, Pedro Pascal finished filming his scenes.
 Principal photography finished on December 22, 2018, after a six-month shoot.
 Additional photography and reshoots began on July 28, 2019, in London at Warner Bros.
 Studios, and was completed the following month.

-It was the first film to sign-up to the Producers Guild of America guidelines on how to deal with incidents of sexual harassment on set.
+It was the first film to sign up to the Producers Guild of America guidelines on how to deal with incidents of sexual harassment on set.